jpsm83/health/documentation/n8n/article_translation.md

 - If ANY content exceeds character limit, REWRITE that specific value to follow the rules
 - Count characters for every single field
 - NO EXCEPTIONS - every text field must comply with its character limit
-- articleContext, SEO & Social Media: REWRITE based on context to *ENSURE CHARACTERS LIMIT*
+- SEO & Social Media: REWRITE based on context to *ENSURE CHARACTERS LIMIT*
 - Content: TRANSLATE, no characters limit

 **CONSEQUENCES OF NOT FOLLOWING SOCIAL MEDIA RULES:**